 Her book The Souls of Your Feet – A Tap Dance Guide for Rhythm Explorers has been translated in the Czech Republic and China and debuted as an Amazon.com Bestseller in its category since 1998.
 Her numerous awards include the “Hoofer Award” by The New York City Tap Festival and she was honored to be a premiere member of the Austin Arts Hall of Fame.
-She was also nominated for a Princess Grace Award in the early 1990's and honored for her work in the field at the 2018 Dance USA Conference.
+She was also featured in the 1986 Dance Magazine calendar, nominated for a Princess Grace Award in the early 1990's and honored for her work in the field at the 2018 Dance USA Conference.

 Ms. Gray has received numerous "Best Of" awards by the Critics Table in Austin and her work The Souls of Our Feet – A Celebration of American Tap Dance was chosen as an NEA American Masterpiece production and toured throughout the US, Canada, and China from 2009-2012.
 She can also be seen in the documentaries Tap or Die, Thinking on Their Feet - Women of the Tap Renaissance and Passing it Forward produced by PBS.

 Ms. Gray is also proud to be a 2019 Austin Creative Alliance Honoree and currently serves as an Arts Commissioner for the city of Austin, TX.